duokobia/films_and_models/README.md

 2. cd films_and_models

+3. Then cd films_and_models again (Apologies on my folder naming style)

-3. npm install
+4. npm install

-4. npm start
+5. npm start

 That is it!
 The application should run on your local server on http://localhost:3000.